onlinehub0808/-smart-contract-best-practices/docs/development-recommendations/general/participants.md

-### Beware of the possibility that some participants may "drop offline" and not return

 Do not make refund or claim processes dependent on a specific party performing a particular action with no other way of getting the funds out.
 For example, in a rock-paper-scissors game, one common mistake is to not make a payout until both players submit their moves; however, a malicious player